 Best unsecured loan: Avant, APR: 9.95 – 35.99%

 Avant offers unsecured loans of between $2,000 and $35,000.
 There’s no minimum income or credit score for the loans.
 Avant’s debt consolidation and emergency loans offer repayment terms of 24, 36, 48 and 60 months.
 APRs range from 9.95 percent to 35.99 percent.

 Recap of best bad credit loans of 2019

 Best loan for very bad credit scores

 What are bad credit loans?

-Bad credit loans are a type of loan offered to borrowers who have a less-than-average credit score.
-These loans can be either secured (backed by collateral like a home or car) or unsecured.
-Interest rates, fees and terms for these types of loan products all vary by lender.
+As already noted, these loans are either secured (backed by collateral like a home or car) or unsecured.
+Interest rates, fees and terms for these types of loans vary by lender.

 Various banks, credit unions and online lenders offer loans to those with weak credit, but the threshold for what’s considered a “creditworthy borrower” varies by institution.
 Some lenders have stricter requirements than others, which makes it important to shop around thoroughly when looking for a loan.

 How do you know if you have bad credit?
 Check out these FICO score ranges to see where you land: